traction-project/encoding-api/README.md

 does not apply to `/api/upload/raw`.

-Please refer to the script `example.py`, which illustrates a sample interaction with the API, including login, file upload, starting of a transcoding job and the checking of job status.
+Please refer to the script `example.py`, which illustrates a sample interaction with the API, including login, file upload, starting of a transcoding job, checking of job status and finally deleting the originally uploaded file.
 In order to run the script, the package `requests` has to be installed.

 ### Obtaining a Token